Noga212/quiz-generator/README.md

 Question2
 ...

-There is no limit to the number of questions or number of answers to each question.
+There is no limit to the number of questions or number of answers for each question.